xnetvn-com/backup-remote/README.md

 ## Security & Data Integrity

 - **Read-Only Guarantee for BACKUP_DIRS**: All files and directories specified in `BACKUP_DIRS` are treated as strictly read-only.
 The backup system will never modify, delete, move, or overwrite any original file in these directories.
 All backup, compression, and encryption operations are performed on temporary copies in a dedicated temp directory (`TMP_DIR`).
 This ensures absolute safety and integrity of your source data.

+- **AES-256-CBC Encryption**: Industry-standard encryption with OpenSSL implementation providing strong data protection at rest and in transit.

+- **GPG Encryption Support**: Alternative encryption using GnuPG with public key cryptography for enhanced security scenarios.

+- **Path Traversal Protection**: Comprehensive validation to prevent directory traversal attacks and unauthorized file access.

+- **Secure Credential Management**: Environment-based credential storage with optional encryption for sensitive configuration values.

-- **Automated Tests**: The project includes automated tests to verify that no write, delete, or move operations are ever performed directly in `BACKUP_DIRS`.
+- **Automated Security Tests**: The project includes automated tests to verify that no write, delete, or move operations are ever performed directly in `BACKUP_DIRS`.

+- **CLI Tool Security**: Secure invocation of external compression and encryption tools with proper argument sanitization.

+- **File Permissions**: Proper temporary directory permissions (0700) and secure file handling throughout the backup process.

 - **Best Practice**: Always set appropriate file system permissions to enforce read-only access for the backup process user on your backup source directories.

 ## Usage